AlexDaniel5/LeetCode-Completion/groupAnagrams/README.md

 an integer.
 Reapply the negative sign if the original integer was negative.
 Finally, validate if the signed integer falls within its
 32-bit constraint.

 ### Notes
-Hashable is when an object:
-- Has a numerical value computed based on its contents
-- Can't be changed after creation
+- Hashable is when an object has a numerical value computed based on its contents and can't be changed after creation
-We convert a dictionary into a tuple so we can compare it to other dictionaries in this program.
+- We convert a dictionary into a tuple so we can compare it to other dictionaries in this program.

 ### LeetCode Description
 Given an array of strings strs, group the anagrams together.
 You can return the answer in any order.